eps90/req2cmd-bundle/README.md

 send to the command bus and return `Response` from action.

-I've created this library to facilitate converting requests to commands and automatically sending them to the [Tactician](http://tactician.thephpleague.com/) command bus.
+I've created this library to facilitate converting requests to commands and automatically sending them to the command bus, like [Tactician](http://tactician.thephpleague.com/).
-Thanks to Symfony Router component and Symfony Event Dispatcher with kernel events I was able to recognize command from route parameters and convert to the command instance.
+Thanks to **Symfony Router** component and **Symfony Event Dispatcher** with kernel events listeners an application is able to recognize command from route parameters and convert to the command instance, all thanks to this bundle.

-This bundle **works** but still needs a lot of work to work in each case.
+This bundle **works** and is ready to use.
+However it may need some work to be adaptable to each case.
-I hope that things like custom command bus or even completely framework-agnostic code will be available soon.
+I hope that completely framework-agnostic code will be available soon so you'll be able to use it with whatever framework you like.
+There's still need to separate from Symfony's Request class and use PSR7's `RequestInterface` implementations.
+Support for other command buses is also a nice-to-have.
 Every contribution is welcome!

 ## Requirements